DiarmuidKelly/astrometry-go-client/PACKAGE-ARCHITECTURE.md

-# Astrometry-Go-Client: Scope & Architecture
+# astrometry-go-client: Scope & Architecture

 ## What This Package IS